FROM BUYING TO DIGITAL FASHION MARKETING

 Courses include lectures, exercise sessions and final exams.

-Fashion Processes: to be able to manage the processes of Retail Management
+Fashion Processes: to be able to manage the processes of Business Management

-The module is composed of 180 hours devoted to the main processes of Retail Management:
+The module is composed of 180 hours devoted to the main processes of Business Management:

-The module will introduce students to retail management process.
-Specifically it will analyse the interaction between brand values management and their translation into the retail strategy.
-The course will address some specific issues such as: which are the different business models in retail?
-How the values of the brand can be translated in the retail codes?
-How are the retail strategies generated?
+The module will introduce students to business management process.
+Specifically, it will analyze the interaction between the management of brand values and their translation into the retail strategy.
+The course will address some specific issues such as: which are the touch points to be integrated in the perspective of seamless and customer-centric experience?
+How can the values of the brand be translated into retail codes?
+How do omnichannel strategies work?

 The module aims to provide a comprehensive and interdisciplinary approach of the current channels and retail formats in the fashion / luxury / design industry, along with the key indicators of economic performance of the retail and wholesale processes.
-During the course, students will analyze the main formats that are present today on the market (traditional and innovative, off-line and on-line, integrated and independent, large and small), with the aim to understand the uniqueness of each of them, also in relation to the context of the relevant market (geographical, cultural, locational).
-The common thread of course is the need, from the brand’s point of view, of a ΄omnichannel and multiformat‘ approach aimed at optimizing the needs of different markets of the company, in terms of effectiveness and efficiency of distribution choices.
+During the course, students will analyze the main formats that are present today in the industry (eg: traditional and innovative, off-line and on-line, integrated and independent, large and small, …), with the aim to understand the uniqueness of each of them, also in relation to the context of the relevant market (geographical, cultural, locational).
+The common thread of this course is the need, from the brand’s point of view, of an ΄omnichannel and multiformat‘ approach aimed to establish a seamless experience across the different touch points.

 • Sales Management